 In this article, we'll look at the Git branch model called git flow.
 The model was proposed by Vincent Driessen in his article “A successful Git branching model” and is used in various variations.
-The Git flow defines a strict branching model designebd around the project release.
+The Git flow defines a strict branching model designed around the project release.
 This provides a robust framework for managing larger projects.
 The general diagram of the git branching model is as follows:

 Gitflow uses its own git-flow toolkit that integrates seamlessly with Git, adding new Git commands.